modenaxe/msk-STAPLE/README.md

 ![partial_models](./images/partial_osim_models.png)

 # How to use STAPLE
-The workflow consists in:
+The typical STAPLE workflow consists in:
-1. segmenting bone geometries from medical images, tipically computed tomography (CT) or magnetic resonance imaging (MRI) scans.
+1. **segmenting bone geometries** from medical images, normally computed tomography (CT) or magnetic resonance imaging (MRI) scans.
-This step is not done in STAPLE but using third-party segmentation software, of which you can find a list at [this link](https://github.com/modenaxe/awesome-biomechanics#segmentation-of-medical-images-art-wip).
+This step is not performed using in STAPLE but using third-party segmentation software, of which you can find a list at [this link](https://github.com/modenaxe/awesome-biomechanics#segmentation-of-medical-images-art).
 The bone geometries are normally exported as surface models in [STL format](https://en.wikipedia.org/wiki/STL_(file_format)).
-2. Cleaning and improving the quality of the obtained surface models, normally running filters for improving the topology.
-Also in this case, there are several options to process the geometries (a list of software is available at at [this link](https://github.com/modenaxe/awesome-biomechanics#manipulation-processing-and-comparison-of-surface-meshes)).
+2. **improving the quality of the segmentated bone geometries**, normally running filters on the surface models to improve their quality and topology.
+Also in this case, there are several options to process the geometries and a list of software is available at at [this link](https://github.com/modenaxe/awesome-biomechanics#manipulation-processing-and-comparison-of-surface-meshes).
 Individual bones are also grouped at this stage, for example the surface meshes of tibia and fibula can be joined using the `flatten mesh layers` filter in [MeshLab](https://www.meshlab.net/).
-3. Bone geometries are renamed according to the typical names of the OpenSim models and saved in a folder with an appropriate name.
+3. **renaming bone geometries (optional)**: the surface meshes are renamed following the typical names of standard OpenSim models.
+This is an optional step, if not performed then you will have to modify some of the low level function settings.
+4. **convert geometries to MATLAB triangulations (optional)**: this step is suggested to reduce the size of files and increase speed of input reading.
+STAPLE can also read `stl` file in input.
+5. **store bone geometries**and saved in a folder with an appropriate name.
 The last step is especially important for batch processing, please see folder setup in the provided examples.
-4. Check the provided example more similar to what you want to do, as it will most likely provide a good idea of the setup steps.
+4. **Check the provided examples** illustrating the use closer to what you want to do.
+You can use the example as starting point for setup your workflow.

 ## Examples of use
 Examples of possible modelling scenarios are provided in the main STAPLE folder.
-You can run the example the examples and adapt them to your own study or data.
-More examples will be added in time.
+You can run the examples and adapt them to your own study or data.
+Additional examples will be added in time.
+* creating full lower limb models (monolateral)
+* creating partial models
+* extracting articular surfaces

 ## Bone geometries for testing and examples
-Test geometries are available in the "test_geometries" directory:
+Bone geometries of public domain are available in the "test_geometries" directory for testing and development purposes:
-* LHDL (CT)
-* TLEM2 (MRI)
+* LHDL-CT
+* TLEM2: there are 3 version of this dataset:
-* TLEM2 (CT)
+    * TLEM2-MRI
-* JIA (MRI)
+	* TLEM2-CT
+	* TLEM2: lower limb bones released with the TLEM2 musculoskeletal model of [Carbone et al. (2015)](https://doi.org/10.1016/j.jbiomech.2014.12.034).
-* ICL (MRI)
+* JIA-MRI
-* VAKHUM (CT)
+* JIA-ANKLE-MRI
-* ULB_VM (CT)
+* ICL-MRI
-* JIA_ANKLE (MRI)
+* VAKHUM-CT

 # Further Development
 * Segment mass properties and degrees of freedom of the joint models can easily be customised.